 Type 2 Diabetes Describe the diagnosis and management of pre-diabetes Define prediabetes and how it is diagnosed.
-Describe the management of prediabetes Describe the diagnosis and management of type 2 diabetes in Discuss criteria for a new diagnosis of type 2 diabetes. primary care Discuss guidelines for step-wise treatment of type 2 diabetes.
+Describe the management of prediabetes Describe the diagnosis and management of type 2 diabetes in primary care Discuss criteria for a new diagnosis of type 2 diabetes.
+Discuss guidelines for step-wise treatment of type 2 diabetes.
 Cite target HBA1c goals in type 2 diabetes.
+List complications of poorly controlled type

-List complications of poorly controlled type 2 diabetes and how these are screened for Describe patient and family self- management of type 2 diabetes and prevention of complications.
-Describe the clinical presentation of diabetic peripheral neuropathy and how it is screened for and managed Be able to perform a diabetic foot examination Explain what diabetic retinopathy is and be able to identify findings on ophthalmoscopy Thyroid disease Describe the pathophysiology of the thyroid Describe the function of the thyroid gland Understand thyroid function tests and interpret abnormalities
+Describe patient and family self- management of type 2 diabetes and prevention of complications.
+Describe the clinical presentation of diabetic peripheral neuropathy and how it is screened for and managed Be able to perform a diabetic foot examination Explain what diabetic retinopathy is and be able to identify findings on ophthalmoscopy Thyroid disease Describe the pathophysiology of the Describe the function of the thyroid gland thyroid Understand thyroid function tests and interpret abnormalities